 Before a business starts selling products or providing taxable services, they must first get a North Carolina Sales Tax Permit from the North Carolina Department of Revenue.
 The Sales Tax Permit is sometimes referred to as a seller’s permit, sales tax number, or sales tax license.

-Read more about how to register for a North Carolina Sales Tax Number.
 After registering, a sales tax number will be provided by the Department of Revenue.
-This number will be listed on the Resale Certificate which is called a Certificate of Exemption.
+This number will be listed on the Resale Certificate, which is called a Certificate of Exemption.

 A Resale Certificate is generated by filling out the Certificate of Exemption.